imbo/imbo/README.markdown

 **POST /[&lt;hash&gt;]**

 Place a new image on the server along with metadata.
-Can be used to manipulate metadata when used with a hash.
+Can be used to manipulate metadata when used with a &lt;hash&gt;.

 **HEAD /[&lt;hash&gt;]**

 Fetches extra header information about a single image or about the site in general when used without the &lt;hash&gt;.

-Extra headers
+Extra response headers
 -------------
 PHPIMS will usually inject extra response headers to the different requests.
 All response headers from PHPIMS will be prefixed with **X-PHPIMS-**.